B987352101_O1995.pdf

 still remain), and at last burst through the mountain top

-the name of Auruhoe, or Ngauruhoe as we
+of Auruhoe, or Ngauruhoe as we

 Ngatoro threw the body of his slave girl into the raging